timo-w/mrwang/README.md

 Contains:
 - A quiz generator web app that uses Azure OpenAI to generate Word documents based on prompts.
-- Downloadable pupil resources from classes
+- Downloadable pupil resources from classes - where AI quizzes can be generated based on the resource
 - Photography
 - 1 of your 5 a day